 Nose

-Expressive and pleasant with ripe red and black berries, morello cherry, sweet spices, and woody notes, floral notes of violet
+Expressive and pleasant, with ripe red and black berries, morello cherries, mild spices, and woody notes, along with a floral hint of violet

-A beautiful material, supple and fleshy, with a beautiful grain.
+A beautiful fabric, soft and substantial, with a lovely texture.

 Serve